Athanasios-Sakatziadis/World-of-Warcraft-Data-Analysis/README.md

 c. __locations__ - Game version & location details (map ID, type, name).
 d. __location_coords__ - Coordinates for major game locations.

+>We will use some of them for our data analysis.

 # Data Overview

 ![Data overview](https://github.com/user-attachments/assets/4746a0c2-5e9e-4566-a15e-af2f20cf9822)